 This Razor is a great choice for kids who want some fun and speed.
 With 12-inch, pneumatic wheels, the bike gives the user a smooth ride with ultimate grip.
 The bike performs well on all terrains, giving your kid unlimited boundaries.

-At 12 hours, charge time for this model is a little longer than others.
-However, you get 40-minutes run time, which is a decent duration for kids.
+At 12 hours, the charge time for this model is a little longer than others.
+However, you get a 40-minutes run time, which is a decent duration for kids.
 The 24V battery combined with the high torque 240W motor gives the rider a nippy experience with loads of fun.

 The max speed for this model is 12 mph, making it a perfect choice for kids who are already experienced with riding but are looking for a more powerful ride.